putneydm/david_site_design/src/collections/_writing/figma-responsive-design.markdown

 uses auto layouts and variable modes.

+These avoid targeting *exact* device sizes.
+They cover narrowest to widest viewport possibilities -- the entire continuum of sizes across any possible device or browser window width.

+This is to allow designers to exactly model real-world responsive behavior.
+Designers can get caught in the pitfall of creating targeted views such as "Desktop view," an "iPad view" and a "phone view."
+These don't solve the problem of the "in betweens" -- what happens halfway between these two widths and what is really needed to transform one view into another.

+As we go forward, we will add variables in each of these modes.
+Like our media queries, the values in each mode will be applied when a page is set to that mode -- effectively applying different styles based on the "breakpoint" that the page set at.

 A responsive design system in Figma is build up using multiple :

 * A set of breakpoints